Model and Base Energy Codes

-Since buildings account for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code—for cities and states with energy and climate plans, adopting this code is a critical step toward achieving their goals.
+Since buildings account for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code—for cities and states with energy and climate plans, ensuring that the IECC is climate-aligned will be critical in achieving their goals.

 First published in 1995, the IECC has gone through periods of growth and stagnation in its development.
-The code covers both residential and In 2021 the ICC changed the IECC development process from a code to a standard.
+In 2021, the International Code Council (ICC) changed the IECC development process from a code to a standard, removing ability of governmental members to vote on the final code.
 NBI will continue to engage with the ICC to pursue necessary changes to the base code.
 NBI’s past participation and successes in the IECC code development process are detailed below.

 NBI worked with partners and built on past success in the IECC process to support achievement of the important efficiency gains in the IECC.
 The 2021 code also includes a Zero Energy Homes Appendix which provides cities and states an opportunity to include zero energy building performance as a stretch codeLEARN MORE